giovannifarina/lassi-lab-2-hello-rails/Part4.md

 in a view, and see if you can deduce the sequence of steps.)
 </summary>
 <blockquote>
-Commit changes to Git, then <code>gcloud app deploy</code> to redeploy.
-If you created new migrations, you also need to
+Commit changes to Git, then <code>gcloud builds submit</code> to redeploy.
-<code>heroku run rake db:migrate</code> to apply them on the Heroku side.
 </blockquote>
 </details>